Skip to main content

 • For complex or ambiguous cases, multiple fields can be used in combination to uniquely identify records.

-• Primary Key: The field(s) used to uniquely identify a record in the source system.
+• Primary Key: Change the field(s) used to uniquely identify records

 When working with many related sources: